-17 Things Every Local Hangout Offered in the 1970s That Vanished
+17 Things Every Playground Had in the 1960s That Vanished

 As decades passed, many of these quintessential features were phased out by technological shifts, health regulations, and changing social norms.